MSN, CRNP, PMHNP-BC

-While at the BVAMC, she has gained specialized experience by completing rotations through the PTSD clinic, Homeless Clinic, Mental Health Intensive Case Management, Suicide Prevention Coordination, Crisis Team, and Residential Care Coordination.
-Through her experience working on the Addiction Recovery Unit at UAB Hospital and rotating through the Outpatient substance use clinic (OSAC) at the BVAMC, she developed a passion for substance abuse prevention and treatment in underserved African American populations.
-Mrs. Grace will begin working in corrections this fall where she plans to focus her clinical work on improving the continuity of mental health care for inmates released from prison, with a special focus on barriers to African American’s access to care once they are released.
+Mrs. Grace earned a Bachelor of Science in Nursing (BSN) in 2010 and a Master of Science in Nursing (MSN) in 2017 both from UAB.
+After graduating from her MSN program, she completed a one-year post-graduate psychiatric-mental health nurse practitioner residency program through a joint partnership between the Birmingham Veterans Administration Medical Center (BVAMC) and UAB School of Nursing.
+While at the BVAMC, she completed rotations through the Post Traumatic Stress Disorder (PTSD) clinic, Homeless Clinic, Mental Health Intensive Case Management, Suicide Prevention Coordination, Crisis Team, and Residential Care Coordination.
+Through her experience working on the Addiction Recovery Unit at UAB Hospital and rotating through the Outpatient substance use clinic at the BVAMC, Mrs. Grace developed a passion for substance abuse prevention and treatment in underserved populations.
+Currently, she is employed in corrections where she is focusing on improving the continuity of mental health care for inmates released from prison.